dimo2006/newsReader/README.md

-get 15 top news from gurdian
+get 15 top news from guardian